-Yield: 4 half-pints
+YIELD: 4 half-pints

-Preparation: In a saucepan, soften gelatin in apple and lemon juices.
-To dissolve gelatin, bring to a full rolling boil and boil 2 minutes.
-Remove from heat.
-Stir in sweetener, and food coloring, if desired.
-Pour into sterile half-pint jars, leaving 1⁄2-inch headspace.
-Adjust lids.
-Do not process or freeze - store in refrigerator and use within 4 weeks.
+PREPARATION: In a saucepan, soften gelatin in the apple and lemon juices.
+To dissolve gelatin, bring to a full, rolling boil and boil two minutes.
+Remove from the heat.
+Stir in sweetener and food coloring, if desired.
+Pour into sterile half-pint jars, leaving 1⁄4 inch of head space.
+Adjust the lids.
+Do not process or freeze; store in the refrigerator and use within four weeks.

-Variation: For Spiced Apple Jelly, add two 3-inch sticks of cinnamon and four whole cloves to mix-ture before boiling.
+VARIATION: For Spiced Apple Jelly, add two 3-inch sticks of cinnamon and four whole cloves to the mixture before boiling.
 Remove both spices before adding the sweetener and food coloring.